habeba-tarek/Fruits-Vegetables-Recognition-and-Nutrition-Estimation/README.md

-# Food Recognition and Nutrition Estimation
+# 🍎🥦Food Recognition and Nutrition Estimation

 This project uses a deep learning model to recognize different types of food from images and estimate their nutritional values (calories, carbs, protein, fat).